Whispers of Atlantis Anthology

 I: The Atlantis Papyrus

-This is the first book in the series.
+The best place to begin.
 It takes place ~323 B.C, and spans Europe, Egypt, all the way to the borders of India, and back.
+This is where you meet Deon and Eurydice, the pair at the heart of the anthology.

-This book takes place about a thousand years before The Atlantis Papyrus.
-The story is independent of the first, but you will learn the backstories of some of the discoveries in The Atlantis Papyrus.
-You will journey to Egypt and a mighty neighboring empire in the Great Green Sea, participate in a battle of Kingdoms and witness an apocalyptic event
+A standalone set about a thousand years before The Atlantis Papyrus.
+You needn’t have read that book, but here you’ll discover the backstory behind some of its discoveries.
+You will journey to Egypt and a mighty neighboring empire in the Great Green Sea, take part in a clash of kingdoms, and witness an apocalyptic event.

-This book can be read as a standalone, however, this is part of the anthology because of the next book.
-You will sweat and go thirsty as you walk with the Persian army of 50,000, sent by King of Kings Cambyses II, in 524 B.C. to the remote Western Desert, to raze the sacred temple of the Oracle of Ammon and enslave its people.
+A complete standalone set in 524 B.C. — it tells the backstory behind Sinister Sands (Book II), which is what ties it into the anthology.
+You will sweat and go thirsty as you walk with the Persian army of 50,000, sent by King of Kings Cambyses II, to the remote Western Desert, to raze the sacred temple of the Oracle of Ammon and enslave its people.

-Note: You can get I, II, and III as a Box set at 45% off: buy here
+Note: You can get the complete anthology as a Box set at a discount: buy here

 This story is a standalone that predates the rest, and takes you to world of danger and desperation in ancient Mesopotamia.
 Come to the great city of Ur of the Sumerians in this story of a royal scribe whose life is about to get very complicated.